Your Thanksgiving meal would not be complete without this delicious, super easy Homemade Cranberry Sauce!

-If you’ve only had the canned ones, you need to at least try making it at home at least once!
+If you’ve only had the canned ones, you need to at least try making cranberry sauce from scratch at least once!

 When they say there is nothing like homemade, cranberry sauce definitely falls into that category.

-With the Thanksgiving and Christmas holiday around the corner, it’s time to show case my delicious, tried and true, stupid easy cranberry sauce recipe.
+With the Thanksgiving and Christmas holiday around the corner, it’s time to showcase my delicious, tried and true, stupid easy cranberry sauce from scratch recipe.

 Confession: I did not like cranberry sauce for the longest time…